People, planet, profit jumpstarts progress in Tajikistan

 She and two other women received training in how to organize their business and create a business development plan, prepare and maintain family budgets, and produce home compost.
 The group planted tomatoes and sweet peppers in its greenhouse, and then distributed seedlings to other similar groups two months later, bringing in money.

 “The next step of our work is to improve the quality of soil and prepare it for the sowing of greenhouse vegetables,” Nasiba explained.

-Nasiba’s group is one of about 65 “green” micro-enterprises supported by a project of the UNDP-UNEP Poverty-Environment Initiative (PEI) to reduce poverty in the country while improving local ecosystems.
+Nasiba’s group is one of about 65 “green” micro-enterprises supported by a project of the UNDP-UN Environment Poverty-Environment Initiative (PEI) to reduce poverty in the country while improving local ecosystems.

 In Tajikistan, two thirds of rural communities depend on agriculture for their livelihoods, yet only 7 percent of land is suitable for farming.
 Unsustainable agricultural use and climate change have led to depleted soils, deforestation and waning productivity.
 Increasing pressure on this available land has made it difficult for rural communities to feed their families.

 Tajikistan recognized the need for integrating environmental sustainability in its national development plans, but struggled to convert its goals into progress.
 National and local budgets suffered from decreasing revenues, and supporting good environmental initiatives was seen as impractical.